Where to Donate Unwanted Items Before You Move

 Glasses and eyewear are the things we do not usually think of when making donations, but since glasses are always in demand, you can give them away, too.
 Just don’t forget to clean them and bring their case.

-Although you may assume that everyone would accept books, that is not completely true.
-If you have a lot of books in your home, perhaps it is better to give them to your friends, local libraries, or try selling them online.
+As for your private library, although you may assume that everyone would accept books, that is not completely true.
+If you have a lot of books in your home, perhaps it is better to give them to your friends or local libraries.
+Of course, you can always try selling them online.

-Is it Better to Giveaway Clothing-Related Stuff During December?
+Is it Better to Donate Clothing-Related Stuff During December?

-During December and winter months, in general, the need for warm clothing is certainly higher than during other periods of the year.
-However, you cannot plan your move according to that, and some people especially avoid moving during winter.
-But if you have plans for moving in spring, you can slowly start cleaning out your closet during the cold winter months.
-The easiest way to pack for a move is to downsize and relocate only the belongings you can’t do without.
+During December and the other winter months, in general, the need for warm clothing is certainly higher than during other periods of the year.
+So, if you’re planning to move during the holidays or sometime in spring, it’s best to clean out your closet.
+As we’ve covered, the easiest way to pack is to downsize and relocate only the belongings you can’t do without.

 person folding clothes on the bed